The Art of Time Management

 For example, if you know that you are a procrastinator, make sure that you absolve any vagueness about the assignment.
 This includes instructions, questions, and setting a deadline.
 Don’t leave yourself with any room for excuses that will further your procrastination.

 Clear communication goes both ways in your office.
-If you rely on others to complete your two women and two men working on a project together at workassignments, you are not out of line in establishing a timeline for them as well.
+If you rely on others to complete your assignments, you are not out of line in establishing a timeline for them as well.
 This is best done by asking questions about their needs and clearly stating your own.
 Ultimately, your conversations should result in streamlining project operations.

 It is important to remember that your manager is responsible for guiding you through your workload.
 If you are struggling with prioritizing your competing tasks, it would benefit you to request a meeting with your supervisor to ask for advice and clarity.
 A good manager will appreciate that you are both recognizing and resolving an issue in a professional manner and offer you assistance.